asdf-vm/asdf-erlang/README.md

 This issue has been documented [on `kerl`](https://github.com/kerl/kerl#compiling-crypto-on-macs).
-If you see this error, you can use the `--with-ssl` flag with a path (in this case, the path is `1.0.2p`, you should verify the correct path) before installing Erlang.
-Here is an example that skips the java depency and also sets a specific (and existing) path for OpenSSL on macOS.
+If you see this error, you can use the `--with-ssl` flag with a path before installing Erlang.
+Here is an example that skips the java dependency and also sets a specific (and existing) path for OpenSSL installed via brew on macOS.

 ```
-$ export KERL_CONFIGURE_OPTIONS="--without-javac --with-ssl=/usr/local/Cellar/openssl/1.0.2p"
+$ export KERL_CONFIGURE_OPTIONS="--without-javac --with-ssl=$(brew --prefix openssl)"
 $ asdf install erlang <version>
 ```